dodup/Unified-WindowsProgramManager/README.md

 # Unified Windows Program Manager
-A small piece of software that runs as a `windows task (task scheduler)` that executes an OpenPipe script (`WinProgManager.js`) that subscribe to some variables in the locally running `WinCC Unified PC RT` application.
+A small piece of software that runs as a `Windows task (task scheduler)` that executes an OpenPipe script (`WinProgManager.js`) that subscribe to some variables in the locally running `WinCC Unified PC RT` application.

 ```mermaid
 graph LR